MSc in Sleep Medicine

 Your research proposal and personal statement should be submitted as a single, combined document with clear sub-headings.

-The research proposal should outline a research question relevant to sleep medicine and how you would plan to research this question.
-You do not need to identify a dissertation supervisor at this point, nor does your proposal have to be written with a view to forming part of the MSc dissertation (although that is also acceptable).
-In the proposal, please include information under the following headings:
+The research proposal should outline a research question relevant to sleep medicine and how you would plan to investigate this question.
+This should not be a systematic literature review proposal.
+You do not need to identify a dissertation supervisor at this point, nor does your research proposal have to be written with a view to forming part of the MSc dissertation (although that is also acceptable).
+In the research proposal, please include information under the following headings:

 The personal statement should outline why you are applying for the course and how sleep medicine might be useful in your professional practice.
 The personal statement should also outline why you are applying for the MSc in Sleep Medicine, rather than the PGDip course which is also on offer.